jonaden94/hpc_guide/1_setup/setup_doc.md

 # Prelminaries
 * This repository should be cloned into a folder named "repos" in your home directory.
+* It is further assumed that you use a linux shell, e.g. ``bash``.
+You can choose which shell is used on the SCC/NHR on your AcademicCloud profile under ``OTHER``:
-* The shell commands provided in this guide assume that you have a terminal opened with the root directory of this repository as the working directory.
+* The shell commands provided in this guide assume that you have a shell opened with the root directory of this repository as the working directory.

 # 1. Creating symlinks to scratch + installing miniforge